Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 F: Offended

-A: Passive-aggressively pile them in front of his shower, ruminate on why this is considered “the woman’s job,” remind myself of similar conflicts over the years, stomp, talk to him with curt answers, and increase my anger and resentment.
+A: Passive-aggressively pile them in front of his shower, ruminate on why this is considered “the woman’s job,” remind myself of similar conflicts over the years, talk to him with curt answers, and increase my resentment.

-R (my result): I’m now being rude to myself and him and have ruined my day.
+R (my result): I’m now being rude to myself and him and have ruined my mood for the day.
 (It wasn’t the clothes that ruined the day – just my thought about them.)

-If I want to choose an intentional thought, what’s one that would give me a better perspective?
+If I want to choose an intentional thought, what’s one that would give me a better perspective that is believable?

 Maybe, “He is so sweet to make it easy for me to sort the clothes.”
 Buzzer sound!
 No. That would be so NOT believable to me.
 My brain will not accept that.

 Okay, maybe, “He’s mad that I put his jeans in the hamper prematurely.”
 Buzzer sound again!
 Perhaps it’s more believable.
 But that would likely cause me to feel defensive and pity myself for my helpful efforts being rejected.
-So, probably still not going to help me continue my happy weekend day.
+So, probably still not going to help enjoy my weekend.

 What would be believable and serve me better?
-“I bet he was in a hurry to grab his work jeans to help the neighbor get unstuck.”
-Totally believable knowing my neighbor and my husband’s propensity for helping others.
+Here's the trick - point your brain in the direction you want it to go and get out of it's way.
+It's designed to find answers.
+“I bet he was in a hurry to grab his work jeans for something.”
+Totally believable knowing my husband’s propensity for seeing a need outside and grabbing his work jeans - clean or dirty.
 How does it serve me?
 Let’s try it out:

 C: Clothes from the hamper are on the bathroom floor.
 No one else is home other than my husband.

-T (intentional): “I bet he was in a hurry to grab his work jeans to help the neighbor get unstuck.”
+T (intentional): “I bet he was in a hurry to grab his work jeans for something.”

-A: I smile and think happy thoughts about him, either put the clothes in the hamper or maybe sort them and put a load on or perhaps even leave them knowing he will get to them.
+A: I smile and think happy thoughts about how he's always working hard outside to make our place look nice, either put the clothes in the hamper or maybe sort them and put a load on.

-R (my result): I continue with my happy weekend day.
+R (my result): I continue enjoying my weekend.

-Since I was assuming the worst to begin with, what harm is there in assuming the best?
-If I’m making it up, I might as well make up something that doesn’t cause me unnecessary frustration.
+Since I was assuming the worst to begin with, what harm is there in assuming something neutral or even the best?
+I might as well consider something that doesn’t cause me unnecessary frustration.

 And what if I’m wrong?
 What if he was providing a “hint” about wanting me to wash his clothes?
 Well, I’m still happy, and eventually, he can decide if he wants to have an adult conversation.
 And I can decide what I want to think about that then.
 There’s no downside.